 The D-ring attachment points let you clip the bag to a deck line or seat frame so it stays with the boat if you go over.
 The clear window on one side means you can find your car keys without unpacking everything.
 Small details, but they matter when you are wet and cold and trying to get off the water.

 At $45, it costs more than a basic dry bag.
-But after watching a $15 bag ruin someone’s phone and car keys on the Allagash, we stopped recommending cheap alternatives.
-Waterproof means waterproof.
-The Sea to Summit delivers.
+But a cheap bag that fails can ruin a phone and a set of car keys a long way from the trailhead.
+Waterproof means waterproof, and the Sea to Summit delivers.

 Intex Explorer K2 - Best Budget Kayak